brettcutt/issue-tracker/README.md

 ##### Bugs or features
 - These pages show a list of the different users bug issues or feature ideas in the form of tickets.
 - Each ticket has its own 'view ticket' button that redirect to a page with more detail about that ticket.
-- Logged in users have a 'add' button to add a new ticket to the list.
+- Logged in users have an 'add' button to add a new ticket to the list.

 ##### Bug or feature detail page
 - This is the main page to view more details about a ticket.